Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Coding Scheme and Main Result

 where $\Psi(M,\beta,W)$ is defined in \eqref{res00}. \end{theorem}

-A few comments are now in order: \begin{enumerate} \item It is interesting to note that although we have considered a general coverage depth $\xi > 0$, the asymptotic log-cardinality of the largest storage codebook is independent of $\xi$.
-While the optimal information density is independent of $\xi$, the error probability converges faster for larger values of $\xi$, as was also observed in the recent studies \cite{weinberger2022Error, ling2025exact, ling2025error}. \item The restriction of having a symmetric channel seems difficult to relax, because, to the best of our knowledge, only from channel symmetry one can deduce the message independence property as in Proposition \ref{Prop_message_indep}.
-The simplified form of the maximum-likelihood decoder is a direct consequence of the message independence property, and, moreover, the proof of Theorem \ref{Thm_main} in Appendix \ref{appendix_Main_Result} also relies heavily on the message independence property. \item Observe that the proposed coding scheme is, in principle, suboptimal, because the decoding of the inner codes for each of the $\NOS$ sampled molecules and the decoding of the outer code are performed separately, while an improved coding scheme would require \textit{joint decoding} of the inner and the outer codes.
-It is likely that a scheme with a joint decoder will enjoy a significantly lower error probability than the scheme proposed above. \item As mentioned in the Introduction, an achievability bound for the DNA channel with noisy sequencing was recently proposed in \cite{gerzon2026capacity}.
-According to \cite[Corollary 1]{gerzon2026capacity}, for a wide class of sequencing channels, it holds that
+A few comments are now in order: \begin{enumerate} \item Although the coverage depth $\xi > 0$ is arbitrary, the asymptotic log-cardinality is independent of $\xi$.
+The error probability does converge faster for larger $\xi$, as also observed in \cite{weinberger2022Error, ling2025exact, ling2025error}. \item The symmetric-channel assumption seems difficult to relax: to our knowledge, channel symmetry is the only condition known to imply the message independence property in Proposition \ref{Prop_message_indep}.
+The simplified form of the maximum-likelihood decoder is a direct consequence of this property, and the proof of Theorem \ref{Thm_main} in Appendix \ref{appendix_Main_Result} also relies heavily on it. \item The proposed coding scheme is, in principle, suboptimal: decoding of the inner code (for each sampled molecule) and decoding of the outer code are performed separately, whereas \textit{joint decoding} would likely achieve a significantly lower error probability. \item As mentioned in the Introduction, \cite{gerzon2026capacity} recently proposed an achievability bound for the DNA channel with noisy sequencing.
+For a wide class of sequencing channels, \cite[Corollary 1]{gerzon2026capacity} states that